-With a strong focus on regional products, local guides visiting off-beat locations in Spain, and, lest we forget, a plush train lined with 23 sleeper carriages, each with its own en-suite bathroom, this is quintessential luxury sustainable travel.
-Let’s delve into more details!
+With a strong focus on regional products, local guides visiting off-beat locations in Spain, and, lest we forget, a plush sleeper train lined with 23 snug cabins, it does not get more sustainable than this.
+Add to that the impeccable service and you have a train ride firmly ensconced in a class of its own.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.